Pelvic floor physical therapy: Sexual dysfunction

-Many disorders which cause chronic pelvic pain (CPP), such as dyspareunia and vaginismus, are associated with discomfort during intercourse.
+Many disorders that cause chronic pelvic pain (CPP), such as dyspareunia and vaginismus, are associated with discomfort during intercourse.
 As a result, the treatment of CPP with pelvic floor physical therapy is often related to the treatment of sexual dysfunction.
+In terms of dyspareunia, patients often suffer from overactive pelvic floor muscles (PFMs) that are also weak in strength.
+Pelvic floor physical therapy can help to both strengthen the PFMs as well as reduce the muscles' resting muscle tone.
 Pelvic floor physical therapy has also been shown to be effective in the treatment of erectile dysfunction (ED), providing a treatment avenue with less risk of complication than commonly prescribed medications or surgical interventions.
 Multiple randomized controlled trials have seen a range from modest to significant success with pelvic floor physical therapy treatments for ED.
 Research has also shown success in treating premature ejaculation with pelvic floor physical therapy, although the underlying reasons for this success are unknown.
-It is possible that PFPT is helpful in addressing disorders such as ED and premature ejaculation simply because it enhances awareness and control over individual muscles or muscle groups in the pelvic region.
+It is possible that PFPT helps address disorders such as ED and premature ejaculation simply because it enhances awareness and control over individual muscles or muscle groups in the pelvic region.